TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/DataTypesReference/Index.rst

                 deleted records does not return a value here.

           - :dt:
+                **= file : 17 : size**

+                *(Since TYPO3 6.0) get the file size of the file with the sys\_file UID 17.*

+            :dd:
+                **file:** syntax is [uid] : [property].
+Retrieves a property from a file object (FAL) by identifying it through its sys\_file UID.
+Note that during execution of the FILES cObject, you can also reference the current file with "current" as UID like "file : current : size".

+                These properties are available:

+                name, size, sha1, extension, mimetype, contents, publicUrl, localPath

+          - :dt:
                 **= fullRootLine : -1, title**

                 *get the title of the page right before the start of the current